kinktrails/kinktrails/cards/add-ons/summit-experience.md

 You’re in full control — watching, guiding, and keeping them safe.

 > They expect you to use the opportunity:
-> Cover them with ingredients, smear chocolate, mess me up with mud — They accept everything.
+> Cover them with ingredients, smear chocolate, mess them up with mud — They accept everything.